realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 ### TABS implementation

-The equipment you will need to build an rtfMRI system:
+The equipment you will need to build an rtfMRI system as shown in Fig. 1:

 1. Depending on the vendor hardware and software architectures, you certainly need the scanner receiver A/D and image reconstruction hardware.
 2. Access to the reconstruction system, which can range from a shared file system to custom reconstruction code that has direct access